waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Tool Reliability & Immediate Action:** A tool that produces an incorrect or impossible result is a critical failure.
 I MUST fix it immediately with `define_tool` instead of deferring the task or attempting workarounds.
 This is a non-negotiable directive.
 - **Agent & Tool Limitations:** The `landmass_analyzer` ignores boulders by design to check theoretical terrain connectivity.
 Its output does not account for the current puzzle state.
 - **Hallucination & Verification:** I must be vigilant against hallucinating game elements or progress.
 All strategic elements must be verified against the map data before forming a hypothesis.
 - **Trust Tool Failures:** A tool reporting 'no path found' is a strong indicator that my hypothesis about the path is wrong.
 I must use this to falsify my own beliefs and avoid confirmation bias, rather than immediately assuming the tool is broken.
-My failure on Victory Road 1F (Turns 129461-129485) was a direct result of ignoring this rule; I spent dozens of turns 'fixing' a correct tool because I refused to believe my navigation goal was on a separate landmass.
 - **New Rule:** If `pathfinder` reports 'No path found', my first action MUST be to run `landmass_analyzer` to verify connectivity before attempting any debugging.
 This is to combat confirmation bias.

 # VI.
 Tool Development Status
-- **`pathfinder`:** UNRELIABLE.
-The tool is critically flawed and has failed repeatedly on multi-level maps despite multiple attempts to fix it.
+- **`pathfinder`:** **UNRELIABLE & UNDERGOING OVERHAUL.** The tool is critically flawed and has failed repeatedly on multi-level maps.
 It should not be used until a complete overhaul of its neighbor-finding and traversal logic is successful.
 - **`battle_strategist_agent`:** RELIABLE.
 Consistently provides sound, turn-by-turn battle advice.

 # VII.
 Future Development & Testing
 - **Tool Idea: `long_range_planner`**
   - **Purpose:** Automate multi-map navigation.
   - **Function:** Takes a final destination (map ID and coordinates) as input.
 It would call the `pathfinder` to get to the first exit/warp, then upon arrival on the new map, call `pathfinder` again to the next warp, and so on, until the final destination is reached.
 This would streamline travel between distant cities or through complex multi-map dungeons.
-- **Hypothesis to Test:** After crossing the next water section on Route 23, I must use the `landmass_analyzer` to confirm that the new landmass connects all the way to the Victory Road entrance at (5, 32).
+- **Agent Idea: `puzzle_strategist_agent`**
+  - **Purpose:** Provide optimal push sequences for boulder puzzles.
+  - **Function:** Takes a grid layout, player position, boulder positions, and target switch position as input.
+It would output a sequence of moves to solve the puzzle.